Siem Reap's Most Iconic Destination Featuring Both Wildlife & Aquarium at One Place

 Explore some of our success stories.

-Three Golden Jackal Pups Rescued and Now Thriving at AWA!
+Three Golden Jackal Pups Rescued and Now Thriving at Angkor Wildlife & Aquarium (AWA)

 From Rescue to Release: AWA Steps In to Give Orphaned Jackals a Second Chance at Life